Mechanism-Faithful Queueing Simulation Model Translation with Large Language Model Support: Related Work

-To address this limitation, recent advances in LLMs have generated growing interest in further automating modeling and code generation tasks.
-In the broader context of program synthesis, \citet{li2022AlphaCode} introduce AlphaCode and demonstrate that large-scale models can generate executable programs that achieve strong performance on standardized coding benchmarks.
-Similarly, \citet{roziere2024codellama} present Code Llama, an open foundation model designed for code generation across a wide range of programming tasks.
-A parallel line of work emphasizes that executability and runtime behavior are critical for evaluating generated code. \citet{Yang2023InterCode} introduce InterCode as a lightweight framework and benchmark for interactive code generation, where execution feedback is integrated into the generation loop.
+Recent advances in LLMs have led to growing interest in automated code generation.
+In the broader context of program synthesis, large-scale models such as AlphaCode \citep{li2022AlphaCode} and Code Llama \citep{roziere2024codellama} demonstrate that LLMs can generate executable programs and achieve strong performance on standardized coding benchmarks.
+Frameworks such as InterCode \citep{Yang2023InterCode} further emphasize executability and runtime behavior as central evaluation criteria, thereby reinforcing a benchmark-oriented view of code generation quality.

+However, in the context of these general-purpose code generation tasks, the primary evaluation metrics such as pass@k focus predominantly on syntactic correctness, generic algorithmic logic, and the absence of runtime errors.
+This perspective, rooted in natural language processing (NLP) and software engineering, does not fully capture the rigorous requirements in operations research and simulation settings.
+These benchmarks do not directly assess whether generated code constitutes a valid simulation script for experimentation.